Skip to content

 Rules

-• All finally: true steps must be at the end of the workflow, after all non-finally steps
+• Put finally: true steps at the end of the workflow, after all non-finally steps.
+After a failure, later non-finally steps are skipped while finally steps still run.

 • Cannot be used on prompt_part or nested (parallel substep) steps